-Respect for Human Rights and Promotion of Diversity
+Respect for Human Rights and Diversity

-|Protecting Human Rights (Excerpt from the Anritsu Group Charter of Corporate Behavior)
+|Respect for Human Rights (Excerpt from the Anritsu Group Charter of Corporate Behavior)

 |The Anritsu Group will respect the human rights of all those who are connected with it, and will not permit any discriminatory practice related to race, gender and so forth or infringement of individual dignity, and will never accept child labor or forced labor.

 - We nurture a corporate culture that allows a diverse workforce to demonstrate their personal qualities and abilities based on their lifestyles, regardless of nationality, gender, age, views on work, faith and region, sexual orientation or disability.

 - We respect diversity in the workplace, accept various viewpoints and provide everyone with an opportunity to apply their personal strengths in order to respond to the evolving business environment and generate corporate value.

 - Complying with the UK Modern Slavery Act

 - Applying the skills of senior employees